When they ask me how I knew that my true love is true ...

 About me, the short version: I love seeing people reach their dreams.
 I love helping them do it.

-And I can't stand seeing awesome ideas and beautiful brands that could give real value to people's lives failing without good communication practices ... or drowning in junk marketing.
+And I can't stand seeing an awesome idea and beautiful brand that could give real value to people's lives failing without good communication practices ...

 The moral: Life teaches us that nobody can do it all alone.
-Successful people have figured out that it's essential to set up and practice great communication in every organization and relationship ...
+Successful people have figured out that it's essential to set up great communication in every organization and relationship ...

 My Story?